 Be submitted no later than March 31 by an organized 4-H entity, such as a county 4-H council, 4-H club, county 4-H foundation or county MU Extension council acting on behalf of the 4-H group.
 County 4-H partnership proposals are acceptable.

-Projects and events must be youth-driven, related to the 4-H Feeding Missouri/Drive to Feed Kids Campaign.
+Projects and events must be youth-driven and related to the 4-H Feeding Missouri/Drive to Feed Kids Campaign.

 Demonstrate receipt of matching funds or in-kind contributions.
-Grant monies must have at least 100% match funds.
-For example, $100 grant request must show $100 in matching funds or in-kind contributions such as labor, materials, supplies or donation.
+Grant monies must have at least 100% matching funds.
+For example, $100 grant request must show $100 in matching funds or in-kind contributions such as labor, materials, supplies, or donation.

 Project/Event must occur between January 1 and April 30.

-Include a public relations plan.
-Describe how your group will work with the media and other community information sources to recognize 4-H, MU Extension and Missouri Farmers Care.
+Include a plan to share your work with others (i.e., newspaper, social media, etc.).
+Describe how your group will recognize 4-H, MU Extension and Missouri Farmers Care.